karthik-kaushik/karthik-kaushik/README.md

 I am a computer enthusiast at heart and am excited about the future of technology.
 The thrill of a challenge and the ability to thrive in it is what makes the balanced and relaxing moments worth it.

-I have over 2 years of experience ad an engineer in the tech industry and have been hands-on with multiple tools using various programming languages.
+I have been hands-on with multiple tools using various programming languages.
 Been able to fill a few different roles such as consultant or analyst and been able to collaborate with various stakeholders like Product Owners and IT Business Partners.
 I am used to working in an agile fast-paced team and am experienced in remote work environments and collaboration tools I love to learn new technologies, always open to promising opportunities.
 </p>